 In the Barn, aviation-style folding garage doors open out to the courtyard, extending the interior space for larger functions, and capturing the view of the lake.
 Small balconies on the north side of the Barn and west side of the house provide views of gatherings and activities in the courtyard below.
 In less than a year since completion, Larc Hill Vineyard has become a prime destination in the Lake Chelan area.

 Sustainable features at Larc Hill Vineyard include an air-source heat pump in the house, in-floor radiant heating in the Barn, LED lighting throughout, enhanced insulation and high-performance windows and finish materials with a high recycled content.
 Using a gravity-based system for wine processing yields lower energy costs (fewer pumps) and tastier wine.

 Phases 1 (house remodel) and 2 (Barn construction) are completed.
-Phase 3, which is scheduled to start in 2020 will feature the construction of six guest casitas at the top of the site.
+Phase 3 will feature the construction of six guest casitas at the top of the site.